TechNee04/TechNee04/README.md

 💞️ I’m looking to collaborate on open-source projects related to HR Analytics and data science.
 📫 You can reach me via email at singhnelam20@gmail.com 😄 Pronouns: She/Her
-⚡ Fun fact: I enjoy making terrariums and kodedama plants in my free time.
+⚡ Fun fact: I enjoy making terrariums and kokedama plants in my free time.

 <!---
 TechNee04/TechNee04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.